Castanhas Salteadas com Toucinho Entremeado

 *Vacuum-packed or jarred are preferred over freshly roasted.

-1 In a large skillet, cook the bacon over medium-low heat, stirring often, until the fat has rendered and the meaty bits start to crisp, about 12 minutes.
+1 Cook the bacon: In a large skillet, cook the bacon over medium-low heat, stirring often, until the fat has rendered and the meaty bits start to crisp, about 12 minutes.
 Transfer to paper towels to drain.

-2 Meanwhile, fill a bowl with ice and water and set aside.
+2 Blanch and peel the onions: Meanwhile, fill a bowl with ice and water and set aside.
 Bring a medium saucepan of water to a boil.
 Drop in the onions and blanch for 30 seconds.
 Scoop them out with a slotted spoon and plop them into the ice water.
 To peel the onions, snip off the tip and remove the papery outer layers.
 Set aside the onions.